 (b) The Trustee shall make Distributions to the Distribution Agent from time to time in accordance with written directions received by the Trustee from a duly authorized representative of the Settlor (each a "Distribution Order").
 Provided, however, that the Trustee shall make such Distribution no later than ten (10) business days after the date on which the Trustee receives the Distribution Order.
-Such Distributions will be made to the Distribution Agent solely for the purpose of reimbursing the Distribution Agent for rate reductions made pursuant to the Rate Stabilization Agreement.
+Such Distribution Agent for rate reductions made pursuant to the Rate Stabilization Agreement.
 For purposes of this Section 4.1, written notification of the identity and contact information of the duly authorized representative of the Settlor shall be provided to the Trustee in writing at least annually on January 1, or upon any subsequent change in such authorized representative, within five (5) days thereof, in accordance with the requirements of Section 9.3 below.